Bwillia13x/PIXEL-BLOG-WORKING-BUILD/content/blog/testing-auto-deployment.md

 # Testing Auto-Deployment Workflow

-This post demonstrates the new automated content deployment system that we've just implemented for the Pixel Wisdom blog.
+This post demonstrates the new automated content deployment system that we've just implemented for the It From Bit blog.

 ## What We've Built